 [ Reference Info Index | Glossopedia ]

-I want to send my orange Parker Duofold to you for restoration.
-Will you use a silicone sac on the pen?
+I want to send my orange Parker Duofold out for restoration.
+Should I ask the repairman to use a silicone sac?

 As a sac material, silicone is actually not as good as latex.
 It does not stick as tightly when shellacked to the section; and because it’s not as elastic as latex, it does not work as well when filling the pen.
-Its virtue is that it doesn't outgas sulfur compounds, and that’s why we use it in pens that are known for discoloration problems.
+Also, because it is gas permeable, you have to keep the pen nib upward when it’s not in use to prevent leaks.
+Silicone’s virtue is that it doesn't outgas sulfur compounds, and that’s why I use it in pens that are known for discoloration problems.
 A Jade Duofold, or a Pearl and Black one, would get silicone.
-An orange pen like yours (officially named Chinese Red, but what’s in a name?) would not get silicone because the material of which it’s made just doesn’t seem to discolor much at all.
-We would also use silicone in clear demonstrator pens because of its transparency.
-(We use modern exact-replacement PVC sacs to replace dead Parker Pli-Glass sacs.)
+An orange pen like yours (officially named Chinese Red or Lacquer Red, but what’s in a name?) would not get silicone because the material of which it’s made just doesn’t seem to discolor much at all.
+I would also use silicone in clear demonstrator pens because of its transparency.
+(I use modern exact-replacement PVC sacs to replace dead Parker Pli-Glass sacs.)

 I know this is a probably a dumb question, but I have several Pilot Vanishing Point pens and I want to know if I can use the nib from a Pilot Capless in them.
 They don’t sell the Capless here in America so what’s the difference between the Capless and the VP?

 If you’re talking about a current (post-2000) Capless, there’s no difference between the pens except the name.
 Here are a Vanishing Point and a Capless together; can you tell which is which?